-Upon returning to Milford Sound travel back to Te Anau.
+Upon returning to Milford Sound travel to Te Anau.

-Travel time Te Anau to Invercargill 153 km / 94 miles, 3 hours
+Travel time Te Anau to Invercargill – 2.5 hours

-Flight time Invercargill to Stewart Island 36 km / 22 miles, 30 mins
+Flight time Invercargill to Stewart Island – 20 minutes

 Travel to Invercargill, where you will enjoy a scenic flight to Stewart Island, New Zealand’s ultimate eco-tourism destination.
 Its densely forested hills, and untouched coastline of rocky outcrops and creamy golden sand beaches make Stewart Island a haven for native marine and bird life.